ericktafel1/RaspberryPiProjects/MobileRPiHacker.md

 After my hiatus, I found the **right driver** for the LCD screen.
 Pure joy!
 Now, our hacking machine boasts a fully functional touchscreen, amplifying its cool factor.

+Before taking the break, this is what my machine looked like (I edited the /etc/motd (Message of the Day)):
 ![ad4842d8-cb3b-48f0-8284-a7f4f7d0625b](https://github.com/ericktafel1/RaspberryPiProjects/assets/97417443/733d3327-b185-4c52-acee-768a5c4b8ff3)